-The purposes for which the ASC collects, holds, uses and discloses personal information
+The purposes for which Sport Australia collects, holds, uses and discloses personal information

-The ASC is Australia’s primary national sports administration and advisory agency, and the cornerstone of a wide-ranging sports system.
-On behalf of the Australian Government, the ASC delivers key programs in line with the Australian Government’s sport policy objectives; providing financial support and other assistance to national sporting organisations to deliver participation and high performance results and improve their capability, sustainability and effectiveness; and building collaboration, alignment and effectiveness within the Australian sport sector.
+Sport Australia is Australia’s primary national sports administration and advisory agency, and the cornerstone of a wide-ranging sports system.
+On behalf of the Australian Government, Sport Australia delivers key programs in line with the Australian Government’s sport policy objectives; providing financial support and other assistance to people and sporting organisations to deliver participation and high performance results; and building collaboration and capacity within the Australian sport sector.

 Its activities and services include: